-The DIMMs must be 3.3V Unbuffered for this motherboard.
+The DIMMs must be 3.3Volt unbuffered SDRAMs.
 To determine the DIMM type, check the notches on the DIMMs (see figure below).

-The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
+The notches on the DIMM will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
 You must tell your retailer the correct DIMM type before purchasing.
 This motherboard supports four clock signals.